tinymce/tinymce/modules/oxide-components/CONTRIBUTING.md

 #### TypeScript Configurations
 - `tsconfig.app.json`: Main library build configuration.
 Used to build the library.
 - `tsconfig.demo.json`: Demo application configuration.
 Used when starting the dev server that serves the demo application in `src/demo/`.
 - `tsconfig.node.json`: Node.js tools configuration.
-Used to get type checking and linting for Node.js scripts and config files such as `vite.config.ts` and `playwright.config.ts`.
+Used to get type checking and linting for Node.js scripts and config files such as `vite.config.ts` and `vitest.config.ts`.
 - `tsconfig.test.json`: Test files configuration.
 Used for type checking and building test files by `vitest`.

 ## Architecture